joshsig/COMP3040-A3-17/README.md

 ## Description
 ---
-Find Restaurant API is an online tool that provides information of the nearest restaurant.
-The purpose of this API is to find a suitable restaurant for the user according to what cuisine they like/want to eat.
-This API specifically built for restaurants that resides inside Manitoba.
+Find Restaurant API is an online tool that provides information of the nearest restaurant within the province of Manitoba.
+The purpose of this API is to find a suitable restaurant for the user according to desired cuisine, distance and delvivery options.

 ## Endpoints
 ---